lytedev/lyricscreen/readme.md

 ### pip

-You can get lyricscreen easily through PyPI!
+You can get LyricScreen easily through PyPI!
 You can check out the [package page][lyricscreen_pypi] or use [`pip`][pip] as follows:

 ```bash